Dolphin Interconnect Solutions

-Dolphin Interconnect Solutions is a privately held manufacturer of high-speed data communication systems headquartered in Oslo, Norway and Woodsville, New Hampshire, USA.
+Dolphin Interconnect Solutions is a privately held manufacturer of high-speed and low latency data communication systems headquartered in Oslo, Norway and Dallas, Texas USA.

 The technology of Dolphin was based on development work at Norsk Data during the late 1980s.
 Dolphin Interconnect Solutions was founded in 1992 as a spin-off from Dolphin Server Technology which was, in turn, a spin-off from Norsk Data in 1989.
 Dolphin Interconnect Solutions develops technology for low latency and high-speed communication between servers and/or embedded computer systems.

 History

 Dolphin Server Technology emerged from Norsk Data, "a formerly flourishing Norwegian minicomputer maker", with one of its aims to build a business developing systems based on the Motorola 88000 architecture, these being adopted by Norsk Data as the new company's initial customer, with the intention of gradually reducing Norsk Data's stake to less than 50 percent and thus gradually increasing the new company's independence.
 Dolphin was established as a consequence of the restructuring of Norsk Data in 1988, the separation of product development from other aspects of the parent company's business, and the transfer of 125 employees from Norsk Data's development divisions.
 Another initial activity was to develop a Unix system for Norsk Data's existing ND-5000 range.

 Following an initial product announcement in late 1989, by April 1990, Dolphin Server Technology had started shipping products in its Triton 88 series, based on the Motorola 88000 processor family, with these systems supporting up to four processors.
 Compliant with the 88open Consortium's standards, the Triton 88 series ran a Unix product developed by UniSoft, providing binary compatibility with contemporary 88000-based systems.
 Dolphin offered these products through value-added resellers in European, North American, and South American markets, also cultivating business with original equipment manufacturers, resulting in the Triton 88 models appearing "under several different brand names" worldwide.

 Having announced plans for an emitter-coupled logic (ECL) version of the Motorola 88000, projected to run at 125 MHz, executing up to eight instructions in parallel, and delivering a peak performance of 1000 MIPS, Dolphin Server Technology participated in the development and standardization of Scalable Coherent Interface (SCI) technology, delivering the first prototype in 1992 for an implementation of the base SCI standard as a gate array fabricated by Vitesse Semiconductor.
 A CMOS implementation was demonstrated in 1994 in association with LSI Logic.

 They were among the pioneers in the development and commercialization of the Scalable Coherent Interface (SCI) technology.
 SCI was one of the earliest high-speed interconnect technologies designed to enable multiprocessing and data sharing across a wide area, significantly enhancing the performance of clustered computing environments.
 This innovation helped set the stage for the development of modern high-performance computing networks.